 Perhaps it's the color of cranberry that makes it the perfect addition to a Christmas feast, but this cranberry orange relish is a must.
 And you just might catch some of your family members coming back for more helpings by the spoonful—we won't judge.

 This side dish works well with any meat or main course, as it's a juicy piece of warm tomato stuffed with feta cheese and bread crumbs.
 Pop these out of the oven and get ready to wow your family members.
 Plus, they're hearty enough to be a vegetarian main course for those who don't eat meat.

 Don’t think about turning to the usual boxed mix—instead, try this homemade version made with delicious mix-ins like apple, sausage, onion, garlic, and sage.
 It's a savory stuffing that'll pair well with your turkey.

 90-Minute Roasted Turkey

 While chicken is thought to be the main course at a Christmas dinner, there is nothing wrong with having a turkey instead.
-You don't just have to restrict the bird to only being served up on Thanksgiving!
-And this recipe only takes 90 minutes, so you won't have to spend all day in the kitchen, which is great if you have some last-minute gift wrapping to get done.
+You don't have to restrict the bird to only being served on Thanksgiving!
+And this recipe only takes 90 minutes, so you won’t have to spend all day in the kitchen, which is great if you have some last-minute gift wrapping to get done.